Richard Hass, PhD

 Director of Assessment, Evaluation and Research

-Richard W. Hass is Director of Assessment, Evaluation, and Research for the Jefferson Center for Interprofessional Practice and Education (JCIPE) at Thomas Jefferson University in Philadelphia, Pennsylvania.
-His research interests include behavioral research design and measurement, teamwork and problem solving, and applied cognitive science.
-In addition to his administrative role at JCIPE, he is an adjunct assistant professor in the Jefferson College of Population Health where he teaches intermediate statistics and advanced methods in survey development and validation.
+Richard W. Hass, PhD is Director of Assessment, Evaluation, and Research for the Jefferson Center for Interprofessional Practice and Education (JCIPE) at Thomas Jefferson University in Philadelphia, Pennsylvania.
+In addition to his administrative role at JCIPE, he is Program Director for the Population Health Science PhD program in the Jefferson College of Population Health.
+He teaches intermediate statistics and advanced methods in survey development and validation.

 Presenting at the Nexus Summit: